 The divine life essence is referred to by many different names depending on the tradition of the culture and/or religion: life energy, universal force, life force, chi, qi, ki, taksu, orgone, prana, kundalini shakti, source, soul, The Holy Spirit, The Beloved, etc. It is precisely this divinity that is accessed when energy healing transpires.

-The story of the rediscovery of Reiki begins with Dr. Mikao Usui, a sage and scholar from Kyoto, Japan.
+The story of the rediscovery of Reiki begins with Dr. Mikao Usui, a mystic, sage and scholar from Kyoto, Japan.
 In the late 1800’s, Dr. Usui embarked upon a several-year quest to find out more about this ancient healing system, inspired by the hands-on healings performed by many saints across the millennium of multiple cultures reporting healing of mind, body and the emotional self through spiritual means.
-His experience culminated on Mount Kurama in Japan, when after a 21-day period of meditating and fasting, Dr. Usui experieinced a ‘satori’ or awakening when he received the Reiki symbols and instructions on how to activate the healing process in others.
+His experience culminated on Mount Kurama in Japan, when after a 21-day period of meditating and fasting, Dr. Usui experienced a ‘satori’ or awakening when he received the Reiki symbols and instructions on how to activate the healing process in others.
 Not long after a devastating earthquake in Japan, Dr. Usui took to helping to people, traveling throughout Japan teaching and healing people.
-After establishing a gakkai in the 1920’s, he partnered with a well respected Japanese medical doctor.
+After establishing a clinic ‘shinryōsho’ in the 1920’s and implementing the Reiki Gakkai, he partnered with a well respected Japanese medical doctor.
 Enthusiastic about their partnership as Dr. Hayashi brought clinical credibility to the Reiki clinic, before his death, Dr. Usui taught 2000 pupils, 20 of which were initiated as Reiki masters.
-Near the end of his life, Dr. Usui initiated Dr. Chujiro Hayashi as Grand Master.
+Near the end of his life, Dr. Usui initiated Dr. Chujiro Hayashi as Grand Master to carry on in his memory.

-After Usui’s death, Dr. Hayashi became Dr. Usui’s primary successor establishing another gakkai in Kyoto, Japan.
+After Usui’s death, Dr. Hayashi became Dr. Usui’s primary successor establishing another clinic in Kyoto, Japan.
 It wasn’t long before Dr. Hayashi was recognized by the Emperor of Japan who decreed Reiki to be a national treasure.
-Dr. Hayashi continued to pass the knowledge of Reiki on to 16 Reiki masters before his own death in 1940.
+Dr. Hayashi continued to pass the knowledge of Reiki on to 13 Reiki masters before his own death in 1940.
 This included the first female Reiki masters, Chie Hayashi (Chujiro’s wife) and Hawayo Takata of Hawaii.
+Hawayo’s initiation in to Reiki was exceptional as she was the only foreigner taught by Dr. Chujiro and the only person trained in Reiki to teach outside of Japan.
 It was Hawayo Takata who brought Reiki to Hawaii and established a small clinic for nearly a decade on the Big Island of Hawaii before moving to Oahu to reach a broader audience.

 Reiki does not stem from or require any particular religious belief, though stories of Buddha, Jesus Christ and other mystics acknowledge that hands-on healing is both a sacred and an ancient healing tradition.